-Refer to STEP 7 in Section 3.2.
+Refer to 3.2.6.

 5.3.2.
 Set Display and Beep

 Press MENU button, from the main menu, scroll down and select "Set Up Controller".
 Press ENTER and select "Set Display and Beep":

 Set Up Time and Site

 Set Display and Beep

 Set Anti-backlash

 Meridian Treatment

 Set Eyepiece Light

 Heating Controller

 Upgrade R.A. and DEC

 Firmware Information